rk02342n/etcher-api/readme.md

-# Substack Clone Backend
+# Etcher Backend

-A scalable FastAPI backend for a Substack-like newsletter platform.
+A scalable FastAPI backend for caching/indexing Etcher as an API - a decentralized newsletter platform.

 ## Setup